Eaglesham: The village today

 Eaglesham Heritage Trail opened on 3 September 2011, a project of Eaglesham & Waterfoot Community Development Trust.
 The trail consists of interpretation panels located throughout the village, explaining the history of the area from the 11th century to the present day.
 The village today is served by a primary school, churches, library and a number of local services such as garages, shops, restaurant, tearooms and the historic Eglinton Arms Hotel.
 Linn Products operate a state-of-the-art Hi-Fi production plant on the site of the former Eaglesham House.
 The majority of children of secondary school age attend either Mearns Castle High School, Newton Mearns or St Ninian's High School, Giffnock; state schools which have consistently ranked among the best in Scotland over many years.
 Clubs and societies include Eaglesham History Society, Eaglesham Amateurs football team, Eaglesham Angling Association Angling, Eaglesham Bowling Club and Walton Angling Club.
 The opening of the Glasgow Southern Orbital Road in 2005 generated considerable environmental benefits by reducing through traffic and creating a cleaner, safer environment for the local community.

 Places of interest

 Eaglesham Parish Church

 It is probable that there has been a place of worship here since the 5th or 6th century.
 The present church was designed by Robert McLachlane and completed in 1790.
 The church was originally a small octagonal building and later extended.
-A memorial to Covenanters Robert Lockhart and Gabriel Thomson who were shot by Highlandmen and Dragoons under the command of Archibald MacAulay for their adherence to the Solemn League and Covenant as they returned from a coventicle on 1 May 1685, stands in the kirkyard.
+A memorial to Covenanters Robert Lockhart and Gabriel Thomson who were shot by Highlandmen and Dragoons under the command of Archibald MacAulay for their adherence to the Solemn League and Covenant as they returned from a conventicle on 1 May 1685, stands in the kirkyard.